-- Obtaining an approved hot work permit from the appropriate supervisory personnel for the hot work to be conducted on Grand Erie property or from their supervisor for hot work conducted in shop areas - Ensuring that conditions are safe before commencing the hot work. - Ensuring that the hot work permit is posted in a conspicuous area at the work site. - Being prepared to contact supervisory personnel should conditions change or warrant reassessment during the hot work project. - Using appropriate personal protective equipment (PPE) while performing hot work (welding helmets, gloves, jackets, etc.).
+- Obtaining an approved hot work permit from the appropriate supervisory personnel for the hot work to be conducted on Grand Erie property. - Ensuring that conditions are safe before commencing the hot work. - Ensuring that the hot work permit is posted in a conspicuous area at the work site. - Being prepared to contact supervisory personnel should conditions change or warrant reassessment during the hot work project. - Using appropriate personal protective equipment (PPE) while performing hot work (welding helmets, gloves, jackets, etc.).